MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Move-CMObject.md

 ```

 ## DESCRIPTION
-The **Move-CMObject** cmdlet moves a Microsoft System Center Configuration Manager object into a different folder.
+The **Move-CMObject** cmdlet moves a Configuration Manager object into a different folder.
 Specify the object to move and the destination folder.
 Because an object exists in only one folder, the cmdlet does not specify the current folder.